terricain/aioboto3/docs/usage.rst

 Usage
 =====

-Ok as the useage nearly mimics that of boto3, I thought it best just to throw lots of examples at you instead.
+Ok as the usage nearly mimics that of boto3, I thought it best just to throw lots of examples at you instead.
 The moral of the story is just prefix boto3 stuff with await.

 This library "should" work with Python3.3/3.4 but I havent tested it, so try yield from if you want.